2014 spring/summer course offerings that will apply toward a Climate Change Studies minor

 Environmental Citizenship, ENST 476, 3 cr (Environmental Studies).
 Offered spring.
 Open to juniors and seniors only or by permission of instructor.
 Develops environmental citizenship through student-initiated projects informed by principles of social marketing.
 Students will work in small teams and choose from two types of environmental citizenship projects that support: (1) environmentally responsible (sustainable) choices and behaviors of individuals; or (2) sustainable policies or programs of the university, local government, or business.

-Energy Internship, NRG 298, 2 cr (Energy Technology).
+Energy Internship, NRGY 298, 2 cr (Energy Technology).
 Offered every term.
 Same as CCS 298.
 Prereq., M 121, and consent of instructor.
 Extended classroom experience providing practical application of classroom learning through on the job training in a student's field of study.
 This experience increases student skills, prepares them for initial employment, and increases occupational awareness and professionalism.

 Issues in Sustainability, BGEN 160S, 3 cr (Business: General).
-Offered autumn and spring at the Missoula College campus.
+Offered autumn and spring at the Missoula College campus, either on-line or lecture-based.
 Same as CCS 160S.
 This literature-intensive course is intended to expose the student to a variety of essays addressing the balance of economic development with the principles of sustainability and social equity.
 The student is offered an introduction to sustainability concepts, natural systems/cycles and environmental economics.
 Natural capitalism and triple bottom line maximization is explored, along with the role of corporations and small businesses in sustainable development.
 A survey of issues surrounding corporate social responsibility and sustainability-driven innovation will be conducted.

 Sustainable Cities, GPHY 421, 3 cr (Geography).
 Offered autumn.
 This course is a discussion of sustainability efforts in cities around the world.
 Topics include, for example, urban sprawl and smart growth, alternative energy, public transportation, integrated waste management, integrated water management, green architecture, and urban forestry and agriculture.
 We will discuss how sustainable cities of today are, and how serious they take the concept of urban sustainability.
 We will cover examples such as Amsterdam, Austin, Beijing, Berlin, Chattanooga, Chicago, Copenhagen, Curitiba, Portland, San Francisco, Santa Fe, and Seattle.
 We will also discuss experiments of sustainable urban design such as Arcosanti, Masdar, and New Urbanism.
 Facing the problems of current urban environments, we have to find an answer to the questions: what is the future of our cities, and is there a model for a sustainable city?
 What about our dreams, but what about reality?